Policing protest reviews

 Adapting to Protest – Nurturing the British Model of Policing was published on 25 November 2009, and asks the question “How best should the police as a service adapt to the modern day demands of public order policing while retaining the core values of the British model of policing?”

 This review builds on the recommendations of Adapting to Protest and develops a practical framework for police decision-making to facilitate peaceful protest.
-It includes the response from ACPO to the recommendations made by HMIC in July and provides further details of the ACPO review of national public order training.
+It includes the response from ACPO to the recommendations made by HMICFRS (then HMIC) in July and provides further details of the ACPO review of national public order training.

 Three flow diagrams were developed as a way to provide, clear practical guidance for public order practitioners.
 These diagrams can help to devise appropriate command and control frameworks for large-scale public order operations.